stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Acolyte of Nature<br>**Action:** Free<br>**Trigger:** You or an ally within 30 feet takes acid, cold, fire, lightning, or thunder damage.
+#### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Acolyte of Nature<br>**Action:** Free<br>**Trigger:** You or an ally within 30 feet takes cold, corrosive, electric, fire, or sonic damage.
 *Your attunement with nature allows you to reduce the strength of the elements.*

-When you or another creature within 30 feet of you takes acid, cold, fire, lightning, or thunder damage, you grant resistance to the creature against that instance of the damage.
+When you or another creature within 30 feet of you takes cold, corrosive, electric fire, or sonic damage, you grant resistance to the creature against that instance of the damage.

-This ability triggers once per round and automatically on the first instance of acid, cold, fire, lightning, or thunder damage to you or a creture in range each round, unless you declare on your turn or when you roll intitiative that it will trigger when damage is dealt to a specified creature, or not to use it at all.
+This ability triggers once per round and automatically on the first instance of cold, corrosive, electric, fire, or sonic damage to you or a creture in range each round, unless you declare on your turn or when you roll intitiative that it will trigger when damage is dealt to a specified creature, or not to use it at all.

 ### Master of Nature